 When you donate to Acton-Boxborough United Way, your dollars work harder to bring critical services to our community.
 By pooling your donations, we can make significant grants to organizations, attracting the quality services necessary for all residents to belong and thrive as the need for support is dramatically increasing.

-For our current grant cycle, Acton-Boxborough United Way committed $145,000 in Community Impact Grants to 21 organizations that equitably, effectively, and sustainably drive progress on our 5 Thrive Impact Focus Areas: Mental Health, Early Childhood Success, Equity & Racial Justice, Financial Stability, and Crisis Preparedness.
+Our funded partners for the 2023-2024 grant cycle are 25 organizations that equitably, effectively, and sustainably drive progress on our 5 Thrive Impact Focus Areas: Mental Health, Early Childhood Success, Equity & Racial Justice, Financial Stability, and Crisis Preparedness.

 Our Current Grantees